 - Ninety (90) days after the date the institution certified tuition and fees following the receipt of the Certificate of Eligibility

-*A covered individual is defined as any individual who is entitled to educational assistance under Chapter 31, Vocational Rehabilitation and Employment Services, or Chapter 33, Post 9/11 GI Bill®.
+*A covered individual is defined as any individual who is entitled to educational assistance under Chapter 30, Montgomery GI Bill, Chapter 31 Veteran Readiness and Employment, Chapter 33, Post 9/11 GI Bill and Chapter 35 VA education benefits for dependents and survivors GI Bill®.
 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).

 If an individual is unable to meet a financial obligation to the institution due to delayed disbursement of a payment under Chapter 31 or 33, and the amount of the disbursement is less than anticipated, the institution may require additional payment or may impose a fee for the amount.
 This is the difference between the amount of the financial obligation and the amount of the disbursement.